 With thousands of bloggers and price comparison sites preaching the gospel of online shopping every day, hundreds of new converts could be won each day.

-Find out products that students and youths are likely to buy (eg. books, movies) and stock up.
+Find out products that students and youths are likely to buy (eg. books, movies, phones) and stock up.
 You may also need to build collection points within tertiary institutions.
 A lot of students live in houses and hostels with invalid addresses and crowd management issues, not safe for online shopping.

 Having secured collection points within their school to pickup products they have ordered online could make some students to consider shopping online.
 Introducing students to online shopping is an important long term strategy for online stores.
 Teach them online shopping now and in a couple of years they will not know any other way to shop but online.